 3. Designate Responsibility

-Identify individuals within your company who will be responsible for the security of each asset on the list.
+Identify individuals within your company responsible for the security of each asset on the list.
 Communicate to them their roles and responsibilities for safeguarding these assets.
 Provide them with the specific security requirements associated with each asset, and arrange relevant training for your staff.

 4. Develop a Security Strategy

 With much of the groundwork laid out, it’s time to plan the implementation of security measures.
 Create a list of measures necessary to enhance your company’s cybersecurity.
-Establish controls for these security measures and set a schedule for internal security audits.
+Establish controls for these security measures and schedule internal security audits.

 5. Consider Certification